abi30/abi30/README.md

 <h1 align="center">Hi 👋, I'm Abdulla al Rakib</h1>
-<h3 align="center">Aspiring Full Stack Software Developer</h3>
+<h3 align="center">Software Developer | Associate in Cloud Computing (AWS)</h3>

- **Abdulla Al Rakib is a student of Computer Science at the University of Applied Science Technikum Wien.
-He is currently residing in Austria Vienna.
-He is highly motivated, creative, and goal-oriented full stack developer.
-For last two years, he is working on free and open-source JavaScript, TypeScript, Java, Php, and Mysql software for building dynamic web applications.
-He is passionate to learn new things, grow and adapt in today's fast-evolving technological space.**
+ **Abdulla Al Rakib, a former Computer Science student at the University of Applied Science Technikum Wien, chose the path of self-taught development after deciding to leave academia.
+Currently based in Vienna, Austria, Abdulla is a highly motivated, creative, and goal-oriented full-stack developer actively engaged in software development.With over two years of experience, he has been dedicated to working on free and open-source technologies, specializing in JavaScript, TypeScript, Java, PHP, and MySQL for developing dynamic web applications.
+Abdulla is passionate about constantly expanding his knowledge, embracing challenges, and adapting to the rapidly evolving technological landscape.
+Additionally, Abdulla is exploring cloud computing, driven by his love for breaking out of comfort zones, learning new things, and experimenting with innovative technologies.
+He believes in the power of continuous learning and remains committed to personal and professional growth.**
 ![](https://media-exp1.licdn.com/dms/image/C4D16AQEZnvO3GFpiBQ/profile-displaybackgroundimage-shrink_350_1400/0/1591472274828?e=1623888000&v=beta&t=TZr9sfmeqE9zZaSiO4xnr8mKiBG28pKzYvGCIxos1ko)

 <h3 align="left">Connect with me:</h3>